AI Agent Cost Control in 2026: A Landscape Guide

 The honest take

 LiteLLM, Helicone, and OpenRouter are good tools that solve real problems at the proxy layer.
-If your agents only make LLM calls with no side effects, no concurrent budget sharing, and no delegation chains — a well-configured proxy tool is probably enough.
+If your agents only make routed LLM calls and the gateway's identities, budget windows, and enforcement semantics match the workload, a well-configured proxy tool may be enough.

-The moment your agents start calling tools that send emails, write databases, trigger deploys, or spawn sub-agents — the proxy layer stops being sufficient.
-Not because it's bad, but because it operates at the wrong layer.
-Controlling model calls doesn't control agent actions.
-Tracking cost doesn't track risk.
+When agents start calling tools that send emails, write databases, trigger deploys, or spawn sub-agents, the proxy layer may stop being sufficient.
+It can govern the model calls it routes, but it does not automatically authorize or meter application-side actions.
+Tracking inference cost also does not, by itself, track operational risk.

 That's the gap runtime authority fills.
 Not instead of proxy tools — underneath them.